OSVTAC/OSVTAC.github.io/meetings/2018/2018-09-13/minutes.md

 **3\.
 Approval of Minutes of Previous Meetings**

-Member Wassermann suggested an amendment to the August minutes.
+Member Wasserman suggested an amendment to the August minutes.
 With that, he moved to approve both minutes documents, seconded by Member Hage.
 By voice vote, the motion carried, 3-0.